JuliaLabs/SmartSolve/README.md

 pkg> instantiate
 ```

-Use SmartSolve to automatically generate a smart version of a linear algebra algorithm based on enhanced algorithm choices.
-Case study: SmartLU.
+In the following example, SmartSolve is used to automatically generate an optimized version of the LU decomposition: SmartLU.

 ```julia
 julia> include("generate_smartlu.jl")